It takes years to prepare for any health professional school. See the steps below to start preparing for your health professional school journey.

 - Join a student organization and take on a leadership role

-- Serve on a board or committee of a fraternity/sorority or community organization
+- Serve on a board or committee of student government, campus administration, or a community organization.

 - Tutor or train other students